 The use of cell phones at Peirce College by students, although not prohibited, should not interfere with the learning environment.
-Cell phone use is not permitted in classrooms, Computer Labs, or Library under any circumstances.
+Cell phone use is not permitted in classrooms under any circumstances.
 Students taking a call on their cell phone during class must leave the classroom.
-Cell phones used within the premises of the College must be programmed so that notification of incoming calls cannot be heard by others.
+Cell phones used within the premises of the College must be programmed so that notification of incoming calls cannot be heard by others around him/her.